SuperOkazaki/HTML-Video-Template-NX/README.md

 # HTML-Video-Template-NX

+This provides a simple framework for making easy to use installable video players for Nintendo Switch.
+Videos are (obviously) not provided, but easy to make and instructions can be found under the **Encoding** header.

 If you just want to get up and running, head down to the **Usage** section and get going.
+If you want to preview what it looks like on the Switch console, go to the **Preview** section.

 For use with HomebrewWebFramework (can't link it here).

-This provides a simple framework for making easy to use installable video players for Nintendo Switch.
-Videos are (obviously) not provided, but easy to make and instructions can be found under the **Encoding** header.

 # Features
 - Made in simple HTML with no copyrighted/SDK tools, so it can be used if a non-SDK html to .nsp maker comes out